pydiverse/pydiverse.pipedag/docs/package/README.md

 ## Usage

 pydiverse.pipedag can either be installed via pypi with `pip install pydiverse-pipedag` or via conda-forge with `conda install pydiverse-pipedag -c conda-forge`.

 ## Example

-A flow can look like this (i.e. name this file `run_pipeline.py`):
+A flow can look like this (i.e. put this in a file named `run_pipeline.py`):

 ```python
 from pydiverse.pipedag import materialize, Table, Flow, Stage